 The course will help you to learn about the approaches of religion and philosophy to some of the fundamental questions about human existence, such as why are we here?
 Is there a God?
 Why is there evil in the world?
-You will look at different philosophies and also learn about ethics in areas such as medicine and in relation to peace and justice, poverty and wealth.
-The specification includes exciting content and explores areas such as relationships and families, peace and conflict, belief in God and non-religious belief.
+You will look at ethics in areas such as medicine and in relation to poverty, wealth as well as causes of crime and aims of punishment.
+The specification explores areas such as relationships, human rights, the origins of life and death along with the problem of suffering in our world.

-The course is split into two components.
-In the first component you will study beliefs, teaching and practices from two religious perspectives allowing for a comparative study.
-The second component is Philosophy and Ethics in the modern world from one religious perspective (Christianity) in order to gain a deeper understanding, and explore Philosophy and ethical studies in the world.
-You will study the impact on individuals, communities both locally and globally, being able to support your answers with reference to the teachings, sacred texts, beliefs and attitudes.
+You will study beliefs, teaching and practices from two religious perspectives, Christianity and Sikhism.
+Component 1 explores philosophical and ethical studies affecting our world today, from both a religious and non religious perspective.
 All students will be required to consider their own views as part of the evaluative questions and these may be religious or non-religious.
-Studying RS will allow you to develop knowledge and understanding of religions, non-religious beliefs such as atheism, humanism and secularism.
+The course will allow you to develop knowledge and understanding of religions, non-religious beliefs such as atheism and humanism as well as develop your critical thinking skills in relation to issues affecting our society today.